CWood1/chimed/README.md

 - Nothing here :)

 ## Features
-- Introductary animation, to use afforementioned animation class.
 - Main gameplay screen:
  - Lives and score will be shown using message boxen.
 Both of these variables will be implemented with reactives, so a callback to update the message box text will be needed.
  - There will be a patient class written.
 Upon creation, a random type of patient will be selected, and stored internally.
 A sprite will be used to display onscreen (possibly one per type), and the onclick handler will handle all patient logic.
 Each one will also utilize a timer, displayed onscreen, to determine how long until the patient dies (onTimeout callback).
 Upon curing, the time left will be obtained, multiplied by the score multiplier, and added to the score.